Mohammed Hanif Khan Shastri

 Mohammed Hanif Khan Shastri was an Indian Sanskrit scholar.
-He is winner of National Communal Harmony Award, in the individual category for the year 2009.
+He is the winner of National Communal Harmony Award, in the individual category for the year 2009.
 The Government of India awarded him fourth highest civilian award Padma Shri (Literature & Education) in 2019.
 He has been professor at Rashtriya Sanskrit Sansthan.

-Died on 26 January 2020.He worked with a great enthusiasm in his last days, but due to prolonged illnesses and suffering from a weak body.
-He will be greatly remembered for his contribution in the field of religious literature.
+He died on 26 January 2020.
+He worked with a great enthusiasm in his last days, but due to prolonged illnesses and suffering from a weak body.
+He is known for his work in the field of religious literature.

 Early life

 Khan Shastri was born in district Sonbhadra of Uttar Pradesh.
 In an interview to Doordarshan, he informs that he was the first of his family to pass 5th standard and thus the environment was not academically inclined.
 On his failure in high school, his teacher Pundit Ratanlal Shastri, urged him to study one chapter of the Bhagavad Gita every day, which would ensure god's benevolence and thus put an end to all his troubles.
 This exposure to the Bhagwad Gita, instilled in him a sense of curiosity about the secrets in the text, and the desire to share them with others.
 This desire led him to attempt to excel in Sanskrit, without which he couldn't see fruition of his goal of unravelling Bhagwad Gita's secrets.